Medical aid broker commission continue to be something of a “hot topic”.

 Far too often the public is misled by “bigger is better”.

 Dwell on this postulation for a moment: your broker realises that there are medical scheme options, very well suited to your needs, which charge a much lower contribution.
-If he decides to recommend that you move, and you agree, look at what might happen in his/her household:
+If he decides to recommend that you move, and you agree, look at what might happen in his/her household when medical aid broker commission changes:

 “Honey, today I did a really good thing.
 I moved my 1 000 clients to a much less expensive medical aid.
 They are all, to a person, going to save a fortune every month and, all get the same or better benefits.
 But, dearest and here is the ‘but’, your car has to go along with our two holiday homes and private schooling for the kids.
 Oh, and our three overseas holidays per year will get cut to one.”